 Testing method as specified in 3.5 and 3.6 shall be applied.
 Carcinogenic substances of cat.
-1A and 1 B are monitored within the frame of the above specified emissions tests without additional sampling or analysis.
+1A and 1 B are monitored within the frame of the above specified emissions tests on Tenax TA without additional sampling or analysis.